crystalbroderick/todo-js/readme.md

 1. Synchronization Issues

-Keeping the UI and local storage in sync was a significant challenge.
+Keeping the UI and local storage in sync was a challenge.
 For example, ensuring that adding a new task to a project dynamically updated both the local storage and the UI.

 Solution:
 Used centralized state management via a projectManager class to mediate interactions between the storage layer and the UI.